wanprabu/wanprabu.github.io/_posts/2024-08-13-first-post-in-github-pages.md

   - category2
 ---

 Finally!
-I published a new academic blog using github.
+I published a new academic blog using Github.
 This blog is built based on [academicpages.github.io](https://github.com/academicpages/academicpages.github.io).
-Following the guidelines on the academic pages and other references, I slightly modiifed the pages.
+I slightly modiifed the pages by following the guidelines on the academic pages and other references.

-During the deployment, I got some failures due to incorrect setup or syntax error.
-If you get the same errors, you can debug this through **Action** tab in your github repository.
-There you will see the deployement logs.
+During the deployment, I got some failures due to incorrect setup or syntax errors.
+If you get the same errors, you can debug them by going to the **Action** tab in your github repository.
+There you will find the deployment logs.

-Actually, I still manage my old [blog](https://wanprabu.wordpress.com), though it has been a long time I did not make any updates there.
-But then I decided to make another blog which has more academic and research contents.
+Actually, I still manage my old [blog](https://wanprabu.wordpress.com), though it has been a long time since I made any updates there.
+But then I decided to make another blog with more academic and research content.

 Other references
 ======